top of page

 — Brad Udall, water and climate scientist

-We have lost ground in our battle with climate change and must now deal with the consequences sooner than we might have needed to.
 Colorado is expected to lose half its snowpack by 2080 – alongside Utah and Wyoming – with a shift toward an ecosystem resembling Arizona.
 We don’t have much time before this crisis reaches a tipping point – and our “environmental advocate” Representative is doing nothing.
 To prevent a legal nightmare, we need our Representatives engaged.

 Renewable Energy

 If roof-top solar is beneficial to you – then do it!
 But I want to represent the community while saving our environment.
-To do that, we need to invest in solar power plants rather than focusing on individuals.
-Mass solar power production will benefit all residents, not just the select homeowners.
+To do that, we need to invest in power plants rather than focusing on individuals.
+Mass power production will benefit all residents, not just the select homeowners.

 Enviornment